zmike/zmike.github.io/_posts/2020-09-24-accelerate.md

 ![endpost1.png]({{site.url}}/bench1/endpost1.png)

-It was a 20% fps gain, but it was only the beginning.
+It was a sudden 20% fps gain, but it was only the beginning.

+More on this tomorrow.